 Deoria Tal is an enchanting lake to visit in Rudraprayag.
-Nestled at an elevation of 2438 m above sea level, this lake offers breathtaking reflections of the Chaukhamba Ranges along with Gangotri, Badrinath, Kedarnath, Yamunotri and Neelkanth peaks.
+Nestled at an elevation of 2438 m above sea level, this lake offers breathtaking reflections of the Chaukhamba ranges along with Gangotri, Badrinath, Kedarnath, Yamunotri and Neelkanth peaks.
 Birdwatching, boating and angling are the popular activities to enjoy here.
-Visitors can also go to Triyuginarayan, a small village of Rudraprayag, where they can see the ever burning flame of the Havan Kund.
-According to beliefs, this village was the capital of Himvat, where Goddess Parvati was married to the Lord Shiva in the light of this Havan Kund.
+Visitors can also go to Triyuginarayan, a small village of Rudraprayag, where they can see the ever-burning flame of the Havan Kund.
+According to beliefs, this village was the capital of Himavat, where Goddess Parvati was married to the Lord Shiva in the light of this Havan Kund.

 Travellers are advised to visit this destination in the summer season because the weather remains favourable during this time.